-Did you know that globally last year, the total amount of electronic waste reached 44.7 million tonnes and only approximately 20 per cent was recycled?
+Did you know that globally last year, the total amount of electronic waste reached 53.6 million metric tonnes?
 With such rapid advances in technology and endless new innovative products released every year, electronic waste will quickly become one of the fastest growing waste streams in the world.

 Organize a collection event

 A majority of households have old electronics kicking around.
 As Canadian municipalities do not offer curbside e-waste collection, many residents rely on collection events for proper management of these materials.
 That’s why on Wednesday of Waste Reduction Week (or throughout the week!) we encourage organizations, schools, and municipalities to host an e-waste collection event for reuse and/or responsible recycling.